 There is also a range of no-spy server locations to choose from, which offer an added layer of internet security.
 CyberGhost’s servers are located in Romania and boast the highest levels of encryption available.

-Every CyberGhost New Zealand VPN app comes with a range of advanced privacy features, including IP and DNS leak protection, cookies and ad-blocking technology, and a built-in kill switch to ensure your internet activity is protected even if the VPN connection drops for any reason.
+Every CyberGhost VPN app comes with a range of advanced privacy features, including IP and DNS leak protection, cookies and ad-blocking technology, and a built-in kill switch to ensure your internet activity is protected even if the VPN connection drops for any reason.

 A kill switch will cut your internet connection if the VPN fails to prevent any unencrypted data or your real IP address and location from becoming exposed.
 Your internet connection will be re-established once the VPN is re-activated.

 CyberGhost also offers double VPN encryption technology, which encrypts your private internet data twice instead of just once.
 However, this feature may affect your server speeds as your internet traffic is being re-routed through two different VPN server locations rather than just one.

 CyberGhost’s VPN for New Zealand operates on completely RAM-only memory, which is much more secure than traditional hard-drive storage.
 This ensures that no private internet data will be stored anywhere on your device after the end of a VPN session.

 The VPN boasts an impressive network of VPN server locations, making it a great option for streaming, torrenting, or gaming.
 With over 6,800 servers across the world, no single server will ever become congested or overwhelmed by too many users at the same time.
 This ensures fast server speeds for all CyberGhost internet users.

 The VPN service is impressive when it comes to streaming and is successful at overcoming geo-restrictions and accessing a host of streaming services around the world.
 Whether you want to watch New Zealand Netflix or BBC iPlayer in the United Kingdom, CyberGhost will enable you to do so with ease.